glennklockwood/limelead-quartz-content/papers/Scaling- The State of Play in AI.md

 tags:
   - omnivore
 ---
-[Scaling: The State of Play in AI](https://www.oneusefulthing.org/p/scaling-the-state-of-play-in-ai) speaks to the observation that better [[frontier models]] will require bigger, faster, and more expensive supercomputers.
+[Scaling: The State of Play in AI](https://www.oneusefulthing.org/p/scaling-the-state-of-play-in-ai) speaks to the observation that better [[frontier model]]s will require bigger, faster, and more expensive supercomputers.

 > [!quote]
 > the story of AI capability has largely been a story of increasing model size, and the sizes of the models follow a generational approach.[^095f4890-f49a-4444-99b6-44e9d864c61d]